whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-22-Sprezza-Box-Subscription-June-2016-Review-Coupon.md

 <i class="icon-exclamation-sign"></i> **My Thoughts:** This month's items fit perfect for a summer day in the park theme.
 Definitely a couple of items that were a great discovery (the cigar cutter and the wash & stain bar), and the bright yellow color represent the summer season to the tee.
 The total value this month came up to 103, and although it's less than [last month's box](http://whatsupmailbox.com/subscriptions/reviews/Sprezza-Box-Subscription-May-2016-Review-Coupon/){:target="_blank"}, it's still quadruple the cost so that's a total win still.
 Can't wait to wear the star patterned pocket square for July 4th.
 Can't believe it's just around the corner, time surely flies!

 Not a subscriber?
-You can [join here](http://www.sprezzabox.com?rfsn=103516.e98b8) to start receiving their monthly dapper accessories!
+You can [join here](http://www.sprezzabox.com?rfsn=103516.e98b8) to start receiving their monthly dapper accessories.
+And don't forget to use coupon code **WHATSUPMAILBOX** for 10% off your first box!

 <br>